justb4/justobjects.nl/content/projects/index.md

 ### Comment

-This project was started in 2022 and is still continued.
+This project was started in 2022 and is ongoing.
 Several of the projects mentioned below are used, in particular NLExtract for ETL.
-This will become
-an Open Source project once the code and data ETL has been cleaned-up.
+This will become an Open Source project once the code and data ETL has been cleaned-up.

 # Wegue